-I look at the ever changing colours of the countryside watching the hedgerow berries, mosses, tangled undergrowth, wild flowers and endless green blends of trees and grass in my work.
+I look at the ever changing colours of the countryside watching the hedgerow berries, mosses, tangled undergrowth, wild flowers and endless green blends of trees and grass to inspire my work.

-Among weedy river banks, fresh flowing with the restless movement of clinging green algae, I find the source for my three dimensional elements in glass with some pieces attractively combined to display aquatic plants.
+Among weedy river banks, fresh flowing water with the restless movement of clinging green algae, I find ideas for my three dimensional elements in glass with some pieces attractively combined to display aquatic plants.

 More Country Life work

 When I made this piece I was thinking of the derelict Cornish tin mines with echoes of the past busy commercial life.

 They are such well built structures with the stonework surviving the many challenging seasonal conditions.